github/codeql/docs/ql-design-patterns.md

 Let's use an example from the Python libraries: https://github.com/github/codeql/blob/46751e515c40c6b4c9b61758cc840eec1894a624/python/ql/lib/semmle/python/Concepts.qll#L601-L683

 `Escaping`, as the name suggests, models various APIs that escape meta-characters.
-It has a member-predicate `getKind()` that tells you what sort of escaping the modelled function does.
+It has a member-predicate `getKind()` that tells you what sort of escaping the modeled function does.
 For example, if the result of that predicate is `"html"`, then this means that the escaping function is meant to make things safe to embed inside HTML.
 `Escaping::Range` is subclassed to model various APIs, and `kind()` is implemented accordingly.
 But we can also subclass `Escaping` to, as in the above example, talk about all HTML-escaping functions.